DavideKovac/Basic-Machine-Learning-Techniques-Project/README.md

 -<b>Support Vector Machine(SVM)</b> = Svm is a supervised learning model with associated learning alghoritm that analyze data and recognize patterns.
 This is used for classification and regression analysis.
 The objective of the support vector machine algorithm is to find a hyperplane in an N-dimensional space(N — the number of features) that distinctly classifies the data points.

-<h2><b>Unsupervised Learning</b></h2>(Unsupervised learning is a type of machine learning that utilizes a data set with no pre-existing labels with a minimum of human supervision, often for the purpose of searching for previously undetected patterns):
+<h2><b>Unsupervised Learning</b></h2>(Unsupervised learning is a type of machine learning that utilizes a data set with no pre-existing labels with a minimum of human supervision, often for the purpose of searching for previously undetected patterns)

 -<b>K Means Clustering</b>: he objective of K-means is simple: group similar data points together and discover underlying patterns.
 To achieve this objective, K-means looks for a fixed number (k) of clusters in a dataset.A cluster refers to a collection of data points aggregated together because of certain similarities.You’ll define a target number k, which refers to the number of centroids you need in the dataset.
 A centroid is the imaginary or real location representing the center of the cluster.